evkx/evkx.github.io/content/models/volkswagen/id.3/id.3_gtx/_index.md

 ## Infotainment

+### Navigation system

+With the an optional in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

+### Phone mirroring

+Furthermore, the Volkswagen ID.3 GTX supports Android Auto and Apple CarPlay.
+This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

+### Sound system

 You can choose between two sound systems on the Volkswagen ID.3 GTX.
 With the Sound system, you get five speakers with a max system output of 140 watts.
 With the Volkswagen Soundsystem, you get seven speakers with a max system output of 450 watts.

-In addition, with the optional in-car navigation system, you get the help you need to find your destination.
-Furthermore, the Volkswagen ID.3 GTX supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 4 USB-C connections as standard.
 ## Lights